 There are many short and longer-term benefits from encouraging children to be regularly physically active.
 In terms of physical health, being active improves cardiovascular health, contributes to a healthy weight and improves bone health and muscle strength.
 It also helps aspects of development through movement and coordination, improves concentration and learning, improves sleep patterns, supports learning of social skills, and builds confidence and self-esteem.
 Overall, being physically active helps children to feel good.

 How much water should my child drink?

-Children aged 4 to 13 should aim to drink approximately six to eight glasses of fluid a day, with younger children having smaller drinks more often.
-Water is great to drink, as it is not harmful to teeth, but other drinks such as semi-skimmed milk, or a small (150ml) glass of unsweetened fruit juice (which counts as one of your 5-a-day) can also be included.
-During hot weather and after vigorous activity it’s a good idea to have a couple of extra glasses of water to stay hydrated.
+Children aged four to 13 should aim to drink approximately six to eight glasses of fluid a day, with younger children having smaller drinks more often.
+Water is great as it's not harmful to teeth, but other drinks such as semi-skimmed milk, or a small (150ml) glass of unsweetened fruit juice (which counts as one of your 5-a-day) can also be included.
+During hot weather and after vigorous activity, it's a good idea to have a couple of extra glasses of water to stay hydrated.

 It's important for children to keep hydrated, and while stopping play to replenish fluid might not be top of their list of priorities, it's good to remind them that having a drink helps to keep them healthy enough to play.
 This is especially true for young children, who don’t always recognise the early stages of thirst, making them vulnerable to dehydration, particularly when they are playing sport or during warm weather, both of which can drive up their body fluid losses.
 Even mild dehydration can cause tiredness, headaches and lack of concentration.